photogabble/website/src/content/thoughts/2023-01-28-static-site-search.md

 ## Stork Search
 [Stork](https://stork-search.net/) is an open source library written by [James Little](https://jameslittle.me/) for creating fast and accurate full-text search interfaces.
 At the time of writing its most recent version v1.6.0 was released only a couple of days ago on the 11th January making it visibly maintained.

-{% figure "/img/static-site-search-providers-2.png" "Fig 2.
-Stork Search feels  Algolia inspired" "Search interface showing a scrollable pop down display of search results.
+{% figure "/img/static-site-search-providers-2.png", "Fig 2.
+Stork Search feels  Algolia inspired", "Search interface showing a scrollable pop down display of search results.
 Each result is shown as the page title and the appropriate excerpt with the search term highlighted." %}

 Stork's search interface is fast, minimalist but also incredibly functional.
 It feels similar to Algolia but distantly so.
 I was very close to implementing Stock into this website, it's documentation even dedicates a page to [Building a Search Index on every Netlify Deploy](https://stork-search.net/docs/stork-and-netlify) which it does so for #11ty.
 However, the one thing that put me off using Stork was that it requires downloading a binary to generate your index.